The Keto Store's Allulose Products

 A: Whether you are Vegan, Keto/Low Carb, Diabetic or Gluten-free, Allulose is suitable.

 Q: What's the risk of any cross contamination?

-A: While our premises also process tree nuts, sesame, gluten, soy and milk, it is segregated, scheduled at different times and uses separate equipment with sanitisation methods, to minimise any risk of cross-contamination.
-We have an A rated NP3 Food Safety Programme.
+A: While our premises also process almonds, sesame seeds, soy and milk, it is segregated, scheduled at different times and uses separate equipment with sanitisation methods, to minimise any risk of cross-contamination.
+We have an A+ rated NP3 Food Safety Programme.